nilsvu/Evergreen/README.md

 	log("TODO: find cool message to log")

 You can log events without any configuration and see a nicely formatted message show up in the console.
 This is for very quick and basic use only.
-Read on to find out about $MODULE_NAME's *log levels* and the *logger hirarchy*.
+Read on to find out about $MODULE_NAME's *log levels* and the *logger hierarchy*.

 ### Using Log Levels